 What Is Compulsive Exercise?

 Compulsive exercise (sometimes called exercise addiction) happens when a person is driven to exercise too much.
-Injury, illness, going out with friends, or bad weather will not stop those who compulsively exercise.
+Injury, illness, being with friends, or bad weather will not stop those who compulsively exercise.

 Regular exercise is an important part of a healthy lifestyle.
 But athletes may be driven to exercise more and more to improve their sports performance.
 Personal goals, coaches, teammates, or parents may pressure athletes to push themselves too far.

 Compulsive exercising and eating disorders often go hand in hand.
-In addition to extreme dieting, someone with an eating disorder may workout excessively to lose weight.
+Besides extreme dieting, someone with an eating disorder might excessively work out to lose weight.
 Someone with bulimia may use exercise as a way to compensate for binge eating.

 Some people believe they can achieve an impossible ideal body type if they keep exercising.